Better Brodhead receives funding and support from many sources, including:

 Brodhead Area Community Foundation

 Better Brodhead was awarded a grant in 2016 to implement the Strengthening Families Program.
-Strengthening Families is an evidence based program for families with children age 10-14.
+Strengthening Families is an evidence-based program for families with children aged 10-14.

 Alliance for Wisconsin Youth

-The Alliance for Wisconsin Youth (AWY) brings together coalitions, individuals and resources for a common goal that affects young people through the promotion of positive youth development.
-This goal of preventing substance abuse and behavioral health concerns is supported by over 90 AWY coalition’s members with the mission and focus to enhance and support those Alliance coalitions in their prevention efforts and youth development work.
-Better Brodhead receives funds to enhance local efforts.
+The Alliance for Wisconsin Youth (AWY) brings together coalitions, individuals, and resources for a common goal that affects young people through the promotion of positive youth development.
+Over 90 AWY coalition members support this goal of preventing substance abuse and behavioral health concerns with the mission to enhance and support those Alliance coalitions in their prevention efforts and youth development work.
+Better Brodhead receives funds to strengthen local efforts.
 Funds received from AWY expand the reach of prevention efforts beyond the Brodhead School District area.

 The community has been very generous in its donations toward an annual community supper that is used as a platform for an educational prevention event.

 Kristin Mitchell Design

 Better Brodhead was the recipient of Kristen Mitchell Design‘s Design for the Greater Good program that provided free design services for one year.,